rclune/playbooks-website/content/documentation/_index.md

 - Information for how to host your external documentation on Read the Docs or GitHub Pages.

 ## More to Explore!
 Are you a developer?
-Make sure to also check out the [Developer’s Playbook](https://playbooks.omsf.io/developer)!
+Make sure to also check out the [Developer Playbook](https://playbooks.omsf.io/developer)!

 Leading a software project and want to make it easier for external contributors to, well, contribute?
 See the [Contributions Playbook](https://playbooks.omsf.io/contributions).